Oxygem/pytask/README.md

 ## Distribution/HA

-pytask assumes Redis is setup in a highly-available manner (upon disconnect workers stop running tasks); any client compatible with pyredis will work.
-When the connection to Redis is lost for more than 60 seconds, all tasks are stopped locally.
+pytask assumes Redis is setup in a highly-available manner (upon disconnect the worker will fail); any client compatible with pyredis will work.
 Assuming the rest of the pytask instances have access to Redis, and one of them is running a `Monitor` task, the stopped tasks will be requeued.

 ## Internals